vialete/tracegg-support/README.md

-# tracegg-support
+# TraceGG Support

-Support email for TraceGG
+For support or questions, email us at: kaganyarim@hotmail.com